 - 1/4 teaspoon black pepper (freshly ground)

-- If desired, top with 1/2 cup of shredded cheese and continue baking for a few minutes, just until the cheese has melted.
+If using, top with 1/2 cup of shredded cheese followed by half of the breadcrumbs, the red bell pepper slices, and the remaining breadcrumbs.
+Continue baking for a few minutes, just until the cheese has melted.

-In a small saucepan, combine 4 ounces of Velveeta cheese or cheddar cheese, 1/3 cup evaporated milk, 1 tablespoon of butter, a dash of salt, and 1/2 teaspoon of dry mustard.
+- If you don't have Cheez Whiz but want a similarly creamy and flavorful result, you can make a substitute with Velveeta or cheddar cheese.
+Combine 4 ounces of Velveeta cheese or cheddar cheese, 1/3 cup evaporated milk, 1 tablespoon of butter, a dash of salt, and 1/2 teaspoon of dry mustard.
 Add a dash of cayenne pepper or Tabasco sauce, if desired.
 Stir over low heat until the mixture has melted.

-- Add a breadcrumb topping to the casserole.
-Toss 1 cup of fresh soft bread crumbs with 2 tablespoons of melted butter.
-Sprinkle the buttered bread crumbs over the casserole just before it goes into the oven.
-Grated Parmesan cheese and toasted almonds are other great toppings to consider.
+- Add a buttered breadcrumb topping to the casserole.
+Toss 1 cup of fresh soft breadcrumbs with 2 tablespoons of melted butter.
+Sprinkle the buttered breadcrumbs over the casserole just before it goes into the oven.
+Grated Parmesan cheese and toasted almonds are other great toppings.

-- Add a few tablespoons of drained chopped pimientos (a red sweet pepper) to the broccoli mixture for some extra color and flavor.
+- Add a few tablespoons of drained, chopped pimentos to the broccoli mixture for some extra color and flavor.